Useful information for young people

 - School sixth form schools

 What study options are available to me?

 If you decide you'd like to go into further education, there are lots of study options to choose from, including:

 What support will I get if I continue to study?

-If you decide to go into further education you'll have a study programme that helps you to achieve your goals as you move into adult life.
+If you decide to go into further education you should have a study programme that helps you to achieve your educational goals as you move into adult life.